WinVector/Examples/LogisticOmit/margin_recovery.md

     ## [1]  1 -1 -1  1 -1  1  1 -1

 All valid solutions are of the form `v + z * ns` for scalars `z`.
 In fact all solutions are some interval of `z` values.
-We can solve for the `z`, and plug them in to get solutions.
+We can solve for this interval.

 Our attempted recovered solutions to the (unknown to either experimenter!) original data distribution details can be seen below.